Chefs Notes

 A beef and broccoli stir-fry should have a ratio of about 1:1.
 However a sweet and sour pork stir-fry will likely have a ratio of 2:1, meat to vegetables.
 On the flip side of this a shrimp and vegetable stir-fry may have the same 2:1 ratio, but with more vegetables than shrimp.

-The way I usually break it down is like this, if there is a secondary vegetable dish, then I go with a 2:1 meat to vegetable ratio.
-If there isn’t another vegetable dish, I go 1:1.
+The way I usually break it down is like this: if there is a secondary vegetable dish, then I go with a 2:1 meat to vegetable ratio.
+If there isn't another vegetable dish, I go 1:1.
 And, if there is another meat dish, I typically will go 2:1, vegetables to meat.
 For your standard, everyday stir-fry that will be served alone over rice, a 1:1 ratio is what you want.

-The 1:1 ratio
+The 1:1 Ratio

 Within that 1:1 ratio there is a lot of room to play on the vegetable side.
 What I mean is that there is typically only one kind of meat in a stir-fry but often multiple types of vegetables.
 Let's say you have 1 lb of beef and you want 1 lb of vegetables to balance that out.
 That 1 lb of vegetables could be purely broccoli.
 It could also be one third each broccoli, carrot, and onion.
 Or, it could be half broccoli and a quarter each carrot and onion.
 It doesn't really matter as long as the total amount of vegetables equals the total amount of meat.

 There is a third ratio to keep in mind.
 This comes into play when we introduce rice or noodles directly into the stir-fry.
 This ratio is 1:1:1.
 We generally want around equal parts meat, vegetables, and rice or noodles.
 That will give us the best mix of everything.
 Of course, if we want to stretch the stir-fry out a bit more we can up the amount of rice or noodles slightly.
+This is exactly what I do in my pork fried rice recipe.

-Vegetarian Stir-fry ratios
+Vegetarian Stir-fry Ratios

 I think it should be pretty obvious to say that if we have a stir-fry that is purely vegetables we don't have to worry about ratios at all.
 For a vegetable and rice, or noodle stir-fry a 1:1 ratio is fine.
 If we introduce tofu, we follow the same ratios we would for a stir-fry with meat, subbing the meat out for the tofu.